georgeabiyounes/patento/READMEe.md

 # Statement

-The purpose of this project is to help researchers easily access patent indicators.
-This is done through a number of functions that calculate and fetch certain patent for a given set of publication numbers.
-The project uses Google Patents Public Data hosted on Google Cloud Platform (GCP) by querying and wrangling data sourced from its tables.
-The user will need to connect to their GCP account and can easily do so through the provided functions, as explained below.
+The purpose of this project is to make building patent indicators more accessible to researchers.
+The project provides the user with more than 30 patent indicators that can be fetched through the package functions.
+Patento uses Google Patents Public Data hosted on Google Cloud Platform (GCP) by querying and wrangling data sourced from its tables.

+This package is part of an academic project.

 > <font color='orange'>Version 0.1: This is a development release.
 Some features might be changed in backward-incompatible ways.</font>